Stained glass window, Wadham College

 - Our academic staff come from almost 100 different countries and territories.

 - Students come to Oxford from over 140 countries and territories.
-The largest groups of international students come from the USA, China, Germany, India, Italy, Canada, France, Australia, Singapore and Poland.
+The largest groups of international students come from the USA, China, Germany, India, Italy, Canada, Australia, France, Singapore and Ireland.

 - Oxford’s Centre for Tropical Medicine conducts cutting-edge research at its laboratories in Kenya, Vietnam and Thailand, as well as Laos, Tanzania, Indonesia and Nepal.